 Coordinated School Health Approach

 It is the goal of VSAS to promote students’ physical, emotional, and social well-being through a coordinated and comprehensive school health program.
-This includes providing a healthy physical and psychological environment, school nurse or health aide services, nutritious school meals, health education, yearly flu immunizations and opportunities for physical education and activity.
+This includes providing a healthy physical and psychological environment, school nurse or health aide services, nutritious school meals, health education, health screenings and services (e.g. vision and hearing screenings, flu immunizations) and opportunities for physical education and activity.

 Staff Wellness